-2.2 The Highway 7 Corridor Land Use and Transit Strategy, Office for the Greater Toronto Area
+2.2 The Highway 7 Corridor Land Use and Transit Strategy

-The study concluded that Highway 7 should function both as a transportation corridor and a diverse urban place.
+This study (produced by the Provincial Office For the GTA) concluded that Highway 7 should function both as a transportation corridor and a diverse urban place.
 The study also provided many comparable examples of great streets with wide roads, carrying high traffic volumes, that are the spines of vibrant urban districts, that could act as models for the future Highway 7.